tbranyen/backbone.layoutmanager/readme.md

 * Renamed `_options` to `getAllOptions` making it an endorsed method to use.
 * Upgraded minimum support to Backbone 0.9.9, which will invoke `stopListening` automatically for you.
-* Internally implemented once to solve `afterRender` woes.
+* Internally using `Backbone.Events#once` to solve `afterRender` woes.
-* Miscellaneous code cleanup and minor bug/refactor fixes.
 * Class method `cache` now allows you to override contents.
 * Class method `setupViews` now allows you to manage many Views by passing an array of Views.
-* The `removeView` function now simply calls `remove`.
-The only difference here is that the original Backbone.View#remove method is now called too.
+* Miscellaneous code cleanup and minor bug/refactor fixes.

 [Full Release
 Log](https://github.com/tbranyen/backbone.layoutmanager/blob/master/changelog.md)